kubermatic/kubermatic/README.md

 ### Repository layout

 ```
 ├── addons    # Default Kubernetes addons
-├── CHANGELOG.md      # The changelog
+├── charts    # The Helm charts we use to deploy
 ├── cmd       # Various Kubermatic binaries for the API, controller-managers etc.
 ├── codegen   # Helper programs to generate Go code and Helm charts
-├── charts            # The Helm charts we use to deploy, gets exported to https://github.com/kubermatic/kubermatic-installer
-├── containers        # Various utility container images
-├── docs              # Some basic docs
+├── docs      # Some basic developer-oriented documentation
 ├── hack      # scripts for development and CI
-├── openshift_addons  # Default Openshift addons
-├── OWNERS
-├── OWNERS_ALIASES
-├── pkg               # most of the actual codebase
+└── pkg       # most of the actual codebase
-├── Procfile
-└── README.md
 ```

 ### Development environment